royaltm/redis-em-mutex/README.md

 DESCRIPTION
 -----------

-__redis-em-mutex__ is the cross server-process-fiber EventMachine + Redis based semaphore.
+__redis-em-mutex__ is the cross server/process/fiber|owner EventMachine + Redis based semaphore.

 FEATURES
 --------

-* only for EventMachine
+* EventMachine reactor based
+* carefully designed, well thought out locking pattern (NOT the flawed SETNX/GET/GETSET one from redis documentation page)
-* no CPU-intensive sleep/polling while waiting for lock to become available
+* no CPU-intensive sleep/polling while waiting for lock to become available;
-* fibers waiting for the lock are signalled via Redis channel as soon as the lock has been released (~< 1 ms)
+  fibers waiting for the lock are signalled via Redis channel as soon as the lock is released (~< 1 ms)
 * alternative fast "script" handler (server-side LUA script based - redis-server 2.6.x)
 * multi-locks (all-or-nothing) locking (to prevent possible deadlocks when multiple semaphores are required to be locked at once)
 * fiber-safe
 * deadlock detection (only trivial cases: locking twice the same resource from the same owner)
-* mandatory lock expiration (with refreshing)
+* mandatory lock lifetime expiration (with refreshing)
 * macro-style definitions (Mutex::Macro mixin)
 * compatible with Synchrony::Thread::ConditionVariable
 * extendable (beyond fibers) mutex ownership
+* redis HA achievable with [redis-sentinel](http://redis.io/topics/sentinel) and [redis-sentinel](https://github.com/flyerhzm/redis-sentinel) gem.

 BUGS/LIMITATIONS
 ----------------

 * only for EventMachine
-* NOT thread-safe
+* NOT thread-safe (not meant to be)
-* locking order between concurrent processes is undetermined (no FIFO)
+* locking order between concurrent processes is undetermined (no FIFO between processes) however during {file:BENCHMARK.md BENCHMARKING} no starvation effect was observed.
 * it's not nifty, rather somewhat complicated

 REQUIREMENTS